carbonblack/cbc-binary-toolkit/README.md

 ## Getting Started

 There are two ways to use the Carbon Black Cloud Binary Toolkit.
-The following scripts provide all out-of-the-box functionality.
-You can also use the Toolkit to develop your own tool for processing binaries.
+You can either run the Binary Analysis Tool using out-of-the-box functionality, or you can use the Toolkit to develop your own tool for processing binaries.

-Installing the Carbon Black Cloud Binary Toolkit
+First you will need to install the Binary Toolkit with the following command:
 ```
 pip install cbc-binary-toolkit
 ```